nayname/IAMY/README.md

 *   **Incomplete Edge Cases**: Certain flows may be only partially implemented or missing altogether.

-*   **Deviation from Standards**: The generated ADO may deviate significantly from known, high-quality templates or standard practices.
+*   **Deviation from Standards**: The generated code may deviate significantly from known, high-quality templates or standard practices.

 🚧 Possible Improvements